 Educate managers on how employee work translates into meeting goals, and regularly check in with them on progress.
 In fact, it should become the norm to hold structured performance conversations throughout the entire company.

-Hold quarterly strategic reviews to monitor progress and make adjustments as needed.
+Hold quarterly strategic reviews to monitor progress and make small or big adjustments as needed.
 During annual reviews, revisit all elements of the plan.
 Conduct new assessments and adjust objectives and KPIs accordingly.

 The SBL process provides an effective framework for transforming your personal vision of your company into a clear and concise road map that will help to guide your organization’s response to every new challenge and opportunity.